Application Profile Rules¶

 One important thing about making changes to the rules is that these changes don't take effect immediately.
 It may take some time to compile the rules and download them into filter nodes.

-Each parameter of the HTTP request in the Wallarm system is described with a sequence of filters applied for request processing, e.g., headers, body, URL, Base64, etc. This sequence is called the point.
+A point is an HTTP request parameter.
+A parameter can be described with a sequence of filters applied for request processing, e.g., headers, body, URL, Base64, etc. This sequence is also called the point.

 Request processing filters are also called parsers.